 14. Car discounts

 If you’re looking at purchasing a new vehicle, many car dealerships offer military discounts or incentives.
-Military.com lists some deals here.
-No matter the brand of car or truck you plan to purchase, however, it’s worth checking to see if there are any military discounts or rebates available for you or family members before you purchase.
+Military.com lists some bonuses and rebates here worth as much as $1,000.
+These deals come and go, but it’s always worth checking to see if there are any special offers for military and dependents before you buy this big-ticket item.

 15. Motorcycle discounts

 If you prefer two wheels for getting around, you might be able to get a motorcycle discount as a service member or family member.
 For example, you can get up to 40 percent off motorcycle and motocross gear with AXO.
-Harley-Davidson offers a military discount that you can apply to financing, parts and accessories.
-Benefits also include no down payment, reduced rates and flexible terms.
+Harley-Davidson offers a special financing terms for military and a discount that you can apply to financing, parts and accessories.

 After you park those wheels, you should check out “10 Ways to Slash the Cost of Motorcycle Insurance.”